nmellado/Super4PCS/README.md

 ###Test
 Tests are currently under active development (see [CDash](http://my.cdash.org/index.php?project=Super4PCS)).
 More tests will be added soon.

-To submit the result of the test from your computer, go into your 'build' directory, and run 'ctest -D Experimental'.
+To submit the result of the test from your computer, go into your `build` directory, and run `ctest -D Experimental`.

 ##Compilation and usage